-Our teacher programs provide professional development opportunities for K-12 art educators to engage in hands-on artmaking activities and develop strategies for incorporating thematic and contemporary art-driven ideas, projects, and techniques into their curricula.
-These programs are a chance for educators to rejuvenate and recharge their creative juices in a community of peers while developing new art skills for themselves and ideas for the classroom.
+Our teacher programs provide professional development opportunities for K-12 art educators to engage in hands-on artmaking activities and develop strategies for incorporating thematic and contemporary art-driven ideas, projects, and techniques into curricula.
+These programs are a chance for educators to rejuvenate their creative juices in a community of peers while developing new art skills for themselves and ideas for the classroom.

-What Teachers are Saying about Us
+What Teachers are Saying About Us

 “Thank you for all that you have provided!
 I love these opportunities at Watkins.
 I always feel so welcomed and warm, and the programs are always really wonderful.”

 “Very applicable to my classroom and school.
 Very inspirational!”